vedgy/CMakeModules/README.md

 <b>vedgTools/CMakeModules</b> is a collection of cmake files, which are used by
 other vedgTools libraries as well as separate projects.
+Apart from cmake files in `vedgTools` directory, this library contains several C++ headers in `include/CommonUtilities` directory.

 <b>vedgTools/IncludeExpander</b> is part of this library.
 It allows to create expanded version of CMakeLists.txt file that includes